Joshua Silvester House // 1857

 Paragon Park Carousel // 1928

-The Paragon Park Carousel at Nantasket Beach in Hull, was built in 1928 for the Paragon Park Amusement Park (last featured), and is possibly the oldest remaining feature of the old park.
+The Paragon Park Carousel at Nantasket Beach in Hull, was built in 1928 for the Paragon Park Amusement Park (featured previously), and is possibly the oldest remaining feature of the old park.
 When the park was created, many wealthy summer residents clutched their pearls as their quiet, peaceful summers would soon be overrun by those looking for rides and pleasure.
 From its inception in 1905, Paragon Park placed a carousel at the hub of its amusement attractions, just south of the main entrance gate.
 While this was just the first of several carousels to be installed in the park, its inclusion in the earliest iteration of Paragon Park shows the importance of the form as an attraction.
 The current carousel was built in 1928 by the Philadelphia Toboggan Company for Paragon Park, the carousel featured two chariots pulled by two horses each and had four rows of horses (66 in all).
 One of only 18 four-row carousels ever produced by Philadelphia Toboggan Company it is some forty feet in diameter.
 Housed in a specially built twelve-sided stucco structure to protect the delicate motor and paint in poor weather.
 When Paragon Park was sold to developers in 1986, parts of the carousel ride were auctioned off, but most were purchased by a locally organized preservation committee.
 That same year, it was moved a short distance to its present location to save it from the wrecking ball.
 It is now operated by the Friends of the Paragon Carousel.

 Old Round Church // 1813